PlexSheep/c-basic/README.md

 # c-basic
-Some Basic C code i wrote while learning C
+This Repository features C source code i wrote to learn c.
+Currently the most advanced thing included is an unfinished implementation of the huffman algorithm.